TryHackMeNow/CyberLab/README.md

 - meta.ova
 - owasp.ova

-After importing, each VM can be started or stopped separately from within VirtualBox.
-When a VM is started, the terminal of the affiliated host will come up in a new window.
-You may now start to (counter-) hack your way through the network.
+Each file contains the virtual machine (VM) of the named host.
+After importing, each host can be booted or shutdown separately from within VirtualBox.
+When a host is booted up, a window will open showing the host's terminal or GUI.
+You may now start to (counter-) hack your way through the network by interacting with the different hosts.

 **Notes**:
 - Appliance files are temporarily unavailable due to servicing.